15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 READ NEXT

-Sadly, our first Isla Mujeres vacation didn’t overlap with whale shark season–all the more reason to return to the island soon.
+Sadly, our first Isla Mujeres vacation didn’t overlap with whale shark season, which is all the more reason to return to the island soon.

 Image of a whale shark in the center of the frame surrounded by blue water